-Many Parents Searching for Available In-Person Schools Across the Country
+Many Parents Searching for Available In-Person Schools Before Moving Cross-Country

 This could be a bit strange to some, but many parents are searching for places with schools that have in-person classes.
 Organizing a move, looking for trustworthy long-distance moving services, and eventually relocating to a new place just so your kid could physically go to school.
 Yes!
 And the good news is that things are slowly coming back to normal.
 However, parents are still concerned about their children getting better education and not having to be home all the time.

 Many parents prefer in-person education for their children